Wix Review (2019) — The 10 Key Things You Need To Know

 If you need a website to accompany a 50th Birthday, wedding, or small community garage sale, the free plan is totally fine; however, due to lack of features, it’s not really an option for professional users.

-On the plus side however, the Wix free plan allows you to use all 500 of the Wix templates, and as noted above, also provides free hosting.
+On the plus side however, the Wix free plan allows you to use all 500 of the Wix templates and provides free hosting.
 You can make use of images, clip art and icons provided by Wix, and can add apps from the Wix app market (which provides both paid and free apps).

-On the free plan, you get 500MB bandwidth of storage, and 1GB bandwidth.
+You also you get 500MB bandwidth of storage, and 1GB bandwidth.
 This should be plenty for a new website.
-The free plan allows you to play around and build a website without giving out credit card details — you can try it out here.
+And you can use the free plan without giving out credit card details - click here to try it out.

 Combo plan ($13 per month)